 Yet, the question all users face at the beginning of the process remains - 'What do I write/record?'

 Some prompts include:

 📝My favorite childhood memory;

 📝Things I want to improve.

-Whatever your prompts, the desire to start a Bullet Journal should come from a place of mindful introspection, where you can find much-needed clarity - to plan a business, a career - a LIFE.
+Starting a Bullet Journal should always come from mindful introspection since It helps plan a business, a career - a LIFE.

-In the process of creating your BuJo, you'll determine WHAT is important and WHY it's important - which will then help you to figure out HOW TO MAKE IT HAPPEN.
+In creating your BuJo, you'll determine WHAT's important and WHY it's important - and figure out HOW TO MAKE IT HAPPEN.